-- How / why did the Individual come to your organisation's notice in this instance? - Does it involve a specific event?
+FOR EXAMPLE: Does it involve a s Has the Individua When?
+How?
+Does the Individua concerning?
+How Is there something What exactly?
+Ho Has the Individua When?
+Can you r Has the Individua extremist ideology e Individual come to your organisation's notice in this instance? specific event?
 What happened?
 Is it a combination of factors?
-Describe them. - Has the Individual discussed personal travel plans to a warzone or countries with similar concerns?
-Where?
-When?
-How? - Does the Individual have contact with groups or individuals that cause you concern?
+Describe them.
+Il discussed personal travel plans to a warzone or countries with similar concerns?
+Where? all have contact with groups or individuals that cause you concern?
 Who?
-Why are they concerning?
-How frequent is this contact? - Is there something about the Individual's mobile phone, internet or social media use that is worrying to you?
-What exactly?
-How do you have access to this information? - Has the Individual expressed a desire to cause physical harm, or threatened anyone with violence?
-Who?
-When?
-Can you remember what was said / expressed exactly? - Has the Individual shown a concerning interest in hate crimes, or extremists, or terrorism?
-Consider any extremist ideology, group or cause, as well as support for "school-shooters" or public-massacres, or murders of public figures. - Please describe any other concerns you may have that are not mentioned here.
+Why are they requent is this contact? g about the Individual's mobile phone, internet or social media use that is worrying to you? w do you have access to this information?
+Il expressed a desire to cause physical harm, or threatened anyone with violence?
+Who? remember what was said / expressed exactly?
+Il shown a concerning interest in hate crimes, or extremists, or terrorism?
+Consider any y, group or cause, as well as support for "school-shooters" or public-massacres, or murders of public figures.Please describe a any other concerns you may have that are not mentioned here.
+COMPLEX NEEDS Please Describe affecting their wellbeing or that might be making them vulnerable in any sense?
+FOR EXAMPLE: Victim of crime, al Work, financial or Citizenship, asylu Personal problem On probation; any Expressed feeling theories.
+Educational issue Considerations to housing problems.
+Im or immigration issues.
+Ins, emotional difficulties, relationship problems, family issues, ongoing court proceedings.
+If erratic, violent, self-destructive or risky behaviours, or alcohol / drug misuse or dependency.
+If of injustice or grievance involving any racial, religious or political issue, or even conspiracy as, developmental or behavioural difficulties, mental ill health (see Safeguarding OTHER Please provide any further information you think may be relevant, e.g. social media NFORMATION details, military service number, other agencies or professionals working with the Individual, etc